Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘I’ll find it.
 Maybe Dumbledore will find it for me.’

 ‘You need to get out from under that man’s rule.’
 Silver sparks sputtered from Salazar’s wand.
 ‘He has draped a noose around your neck, Harry.
-Step away from the gallows as quick as you can!
+Step away from the gallows as quickly as you can!
 You have a well-protected home and Voldemort has other enemies to think about in Dumbledore and the Ministry.
-Get out of Hogwarts as fast as you can, but without drawing much suspicion to yourself.’
+Get out of Hogwarts as swiftly and subtly as possible.’

-‘I can’t let Dumbledore think I’m up to anything.’
+‘I can’t let Dumbledore think I’m up to anything, in case he changes his plans.’

 Harry clenched his fists until his nails bit into his palms.
 ‘I wish it would all just go away.
 Sometimes, when I wake up, I close my eyes, and hope that when I reopen them I’ll be in France with Fleur again.’